 - This will simply calm down the inflammation of the foot.
 This is more to feel better, not a permanent solution to the problem.

 2)Oral anti-inflammatory medication.

-- While oral anti-inflammatories are successful in the short term, you do not want to make this something that your eye on for the rest of your life.
-Medications are not meant to fix a problem, but simply get you through the more painful state while you are able to find a more permanent solution.
+- While oral anti-inflammatories are successful in the short term, you do not want to make this something your eye is on for the rest of your life.
+Medications are not meant to fix a problem but simply get you through the more painful state while you can find a more permanent solution.